attsdk/m2x-ios/README.md

 * Tap on the room name, then the accessory name and finally on the service name.
 This should start displaying a new current temperature value every 1 second.
 * Tap the Save button to post all currently available data points to M2X.
 Old data will be automatically removed from the table.

-### Demo App

-This repository comes with a simple app that implements some of the API methods.
-It can be found in the following folder: `M2X_iOS`.

 ## Versioning

-This library aims to adhere to [Semantic Versioning 2.0.0](http://semver.org/).
+This lib aims to adhere to [Semantic Versioning 2.0.0](http://semver.org/).
 As a summary, given a version number `MAJOR.MINOR.PATCH`:

 1. `MAJOR` will increment when backwards-incompatible changes are introduced to the client.
 2. `MINOR` will increment when backwards-compatible functionality is added.